CaptainSapphire/PH-s-Blog/_posts/2025-03-04-UCLA-Wellness-Summit.md

 <li>3.
 A lizard toy: I've liked these since I was a kid.
 We have a lot of lizards around the house. </li>
 <li>4.
 A flute charm: I play the flute and it's really small but really cute. </li>
 <li>5.
 A squishy star: I got one similar at a marching band banquet, and I like stars. </li>
 There's not a whole lot of deep meaning behind any of it, but at least a little.
 We then shared what we chose with our table.
 The family was nice, although I didn't know how to talk to them well.
+The main takeaway
 <br><br>
 Magician and public speaker,  Harris III, did the next segment "Learning to Start with Wow™- Storytelling and Resilience."
-On Eventbrite it is described as "Harris III will help awaken your wonder and curiosity to reimagine the story you are meant to live and lead others to do the same.
+On Eventbrite, it is described as "Harris III will help awaken your wonder and curiosity to reimagine the story you are meant to live and lead others to do the same.
 Award-winning illusionist, creative entrepreneur, and best-selling author Harris III will show you how to use your creativity to win in life and create a better future for yourself and our world.
 Harris is the host of a top 1% podcast in the world, The WOW-Level Life."

 # Lunch